 A: Commercial L12HSA has a hydroxyl value of 150–160 mg KOH/g.
 A ±5 mg KOH/g variation can shift finished grease consistency by approximately half an NLGI grade.

-Higher hydroxyl values produce denser fibrous networks and higher thickening efficiency, allowing 0.5–1.0 wt% lower thickener loading for the same NLGI grade — reducing formulation cost by 4–8% per tonne.
-When procuring for production, require suppliers to demonstrate ±2 mg KOH/g process control capability around their target — this is a supplier process requirement, distinct from the 150–160 mg KOH/g product acceptance range explained in the next question.
+When procuring for production, it is therefore important to require suppliers to demonstrate ±2 mg KOH/g process control capability around their target.
+Notably, this is a supplier process control requirement and is distinct from the 150–160 mg KOH/g product acceptance range, which will be explained in the next section.

-The distinction matters: 150–160 mg KOH/g is the pass/fail gate for incoming QC.
-Within that range, batches at 150–153 mg KOH/g will consistently underperform batches at 156–160 mg KOH/g in thickening efficiency — often requiring 0.5–1 wt% higher loading to hit the same NLGI grade.
-Specifying a tighter procurement target (154–160) and asking for SPC data to verify it eliminates this hidden cost variability.
-Request the Certificate of Analysis for every shipment and 12 months of batch-level CoA history before supplier qualification.
+This distinction matters because 150–160 mg KOH/g represents the pass/fail gate for incoming QC.
+Within that range, batches at 150–153 mg KOH/g consistently underperform compared with batches at 156–160 mg KOH/g in thickening efficiency, which often means 0.5–1 wt% higher thickener loading is required to achieve the same NLGI grade.
+Therefore, specifying a tighter procurement target of 154–160 mg KOH/g and requesting SPC data to verify it eliminates this hidden cost variability.
+Additionally, always request the Certificate of Analysis for every shipment and 12 months of batch-level CoA history before supplier qualification.

 A: Lithium soap grease is compatible with other lithium soap and lithium complex greases.
 It is incompatible with polyurea, conventional calcium soap, sodium soap, and clay greases.